New U.S. school snack food rules clamp down on calories, fat

 By improving the choices available to U.S. students outside of breakfast and lunch, officials hope to make a dent in childhood obesity in a nation where one-third of those under age 18 are considered overweight or obese.

-"It's natural sugar, but it's not anywhere near eating a real piece of fruit," Devitt, who has a school-age daughter, told Reuters.

-The guidelines set a minimum standard for snacks, meaning schools can implement stricter rules.

-For Vilsack, improving children's food options is a personal issue.
-He has spoken often of his own experiences as an overweight child.
+"Nothing is more important than the health and well-being of our children," said Agriculture Secretary Tom Vilsack, who has spoken often of his own negative experiences as an overweight child.

 "You really can't concentrate and you cannot be the student you were intended to be if you are worried about what people think of you, so weight has always been an issue for me," Vilsack said in a speech in Portland, Maine in March.

-(This story has been corrected to remove reference to September in first paragraph)

-(Additional reporting by Susan Heavey; Editing by Ros Krasny, Stacey Joyce and Vicki Allen)
+(Additional reporting by Susan Heavey; Editing by Ros Krasny and Stacey Joyce)